wp-plugins/erident-custom-login-and-dashboard/readme.txt

 1. Add Image/Color Background to Login Form.
 1. Pick color using awesome jQuery color picker
 1. Change Texts/Links Color and size on Login Form
-1. Replace the WordPress Logo on the Login Form with your own (Now support your own size logo).
+1. Replace the WordPress Logo on the Login Form with your own
 1. Enable/Disable shadow for the Links on Login Form
 1. Enable/Disable shadow for the Login Form
 1. Change Login button Color
 1. Preserve previous settings upon WordPress/plugins update!
+1. Import/Export all plugin settings between websites.

 **Erident Custom Login and Dashboard Settings:**